 - The chiropractor will review all the test data and make a diagnosis.
 Additional testing may be ordered to confirm the diagnosis.
 If the diagnosis warrants (i.e., an emergency or condition where chiropractic is contraindicated), the chiropractor may choose to refer you to a more appropriate source of treatment.

 - The chiropractor will create and administer a formal treatment plan.
 This plan may involve adjustments, exercises, and other forms of alternative medicine, such as traction or ultrasound therapies.
 This treatment plan usually takes place over several sessions.

 - If a bulging disc problem is indicated, the chiropractor will most commonly use low-force techniques to gently manipulate the spine at the site of the injury.

 - The chiropractor will monitor your improvement over time, making adjustments to the treatment plan as necessary.

 It is important to remember that chiropractors can only achieve short-term pain relief with these techniques.
 There is usually no way to “put the toothpaste back in the tube” in the case of a bulging or herniated disc.
-In other words, the chiropractor cannot “fix” the condition – so if you are interested in hearing about safe, effective outpatient procedures that can help you rediscover your life without back or neck pain from bulging discs, sciatica, ruptured discs, or any other spine condition, contact Laser Spine Institute today.
+In other words, the chiropractor cannot “fix” the condition – so if you are interested in hearing about effective outpatient procedures that can help you rediscover your life without back or neck pain from bulging discs, sciatica, ruptured discs, or any other spine condition, contact Laser Spine Institute today.